Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 ### 5) Non-interactive mode support for seed nodes

-Seed node operator will now have the option of invoking `launch.sh` in non-interactive mode.
+Seed node operators will now have the option of invoking `launch.sh` in non-interactive mode.
 Seed node operator will need to provide the following environment variables when using non-interactive mode.

 ```